hgoldfish/qtnetworkng/docs/references.rst

 .. code-block:: c++
     :caption: Example 1: switch between two BaseCoroutine

-    // warning: yiled() is rarelly used, this is just an example showing the ability of coroutine.
+    // warning: yield() is rarelly used, this is just an example showing the ability of coroutine.
     #include <qtnetworkng/qtnetworkng.h>
     #include <QCoreApplication>